The Top Nursing Schools in South Dakota

 Why Become a Nurse in South Dakota

-Nursing school costs in South Dakota are below average as well.
+Nursing school costs in South Dakota are less than average, helping you save on tuition.
 The University of South Dakota has one of the nation’s lowest out-of-state rates for four-year public programs at $12,940.

 In addition, South Dakota is a Nurse Licensure Compact (NLC) state, so once you graduate from nursing school in South Dakota, you can apply for a multistate license valid in any of the 37 participating states.
 The NCLEX-RN pass rate is 92.4%, well above the national average of 86.6%.